 The complexity of modern commercial lending means accurate automation is more crucial than ever.
 Luckily, much of the data relied upon for a lending decision is digitized in one way or another.
 For example, credit reports can be integrated with lending platforms, making entry of credit information seamless.
 Other digitized information can involve collateral valuation and due diligence, but digitization is just one aspect of loan origination automation.

 Digitization Plus Automation Equals Faster Lending

-The right solution automates manual processes, but also incorporates end-to-end capabilities that empower employees to get loans to the decision stage more quickly.
+The right commercial loan origination software solution automates manual processes, but also incorporates end-to-end capabilities that empower employees to get loans to the decision stage more quickly.
 This is the goal of most lenders – to create a “straight-through” process that eliminates duplicate work while taking advantage of digitization.
 By dialing down underwriting turnaround time, the efficiency of the whole process improves.

 For example, automated underwriting can minimize delay and drive more business through efficiencies because new systems are highly customizable and configurable.
 Lenders can customize parameters to also allow for flexible pricing, so a loan file that might not be qualified for one particular product might be able to pass automated underwriting for a different product.
 This flexibility increases business opportunity.

 What should commercial lenders be looking for in an ultimate underwriting tool?
 In addition to automation and data integration, loan underwriting platforms should incorporate an overall data strategy that ensures that accurate information is part of the process.
 With increased automation and digitization, efficiencies only pay off when the processed data has integrity.
 This touches upon regulatory pressures, too, which arose after the financial crisis as a response to the inability of many lenders to quantify risk exposures.
 Between regulation and normal business practices, it’s crucial for lending platforms to reflect the reality of any given loan package accurately.